cryologger/ice-tracking-beacon/Documentation/INSTALLATION.md

 This guide provides step-by-step instructions on how to install the Arduino IDE and required board definitons and libraries, which are necessary for uploading code to the Cryologger ITB.

 ## Step 1: Download Arduino IDE
-* Navigate to https://www.arduino.cc/en/software and download the most recent version of the Arduino IDE.
+* Navigate to https://www.arduino.cc/en/software and download the most recent version of the Arduino IDE

 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/323c74a1-2ce1-4e39-a8eb-d39ad760a9a6)

 ## Step 2: Add Additional Boards Manager URL:
 * In the Arduino IDE navigate to: Preferences
-* Add the following Additional Boards Manager URL as shown in the sceenshot below:
+* Add the following "Additional Boards Manager URL" as shown in the screenshot below:
 ```https://adafruit.github.io/arduino-board-index/package_adafruit_index.json```
 * Also during this step, check the "compile" and "upload" boxes for "Show verbose output during"
 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/fe589849-2062-4941-9465-0b012f48ba62)